Government’s potential AI qualification ‘may face teacher shortage challenges’

 Concepts like calculating interest will first be introduced in maths, the Government said in its response to the review.

-Interim chief executive of academy trust GLF Schools James Nicholson welcomed the proposals for more opportunity to study AI and finance to help students thrive in future careers.
+Interim chief executive of academy trust GLF Schools, James Nicholson, welcomed the proposals for more opportunities to study AI and finance to help students thrive in future careers.

-The final report of the review, commissioned by Labour last year, has also recommended the Government cut exam volume at key stage 4 by 10%.
+The final report of the review, commissioned by Labour last year, has also recommended the Government cut exam volume at key stage 4 by 10% on average.

 The DfE said it would work with the regulator Ofqual and exam boards to reduce GCSE exam time by 2.5 to three hours for the average student, while making sure qualifications remained valid.